Tetsuya Yamato: Super Lightweight Champion

 Yamato was scheduled to face Hideaki Yamazaki for the K-1 World GP Super Lightweight Championship at K-1: K'Festa 5 on April 3, 2022.
 He won the title by first-round knockout.
 Yamato landed a left hook with 50 seconds into the bout, which left Yamazaki unable to rise from the canvas.
 The stoppage was later given "Knockout of the Year" honors by K-1.

 Yamato made his first title defense against the Krush Super Lightweight champion Daizo Sasaki at K-1 World GP 2022 Yokohamatsuri on June 17, 2022.
 He had lost to Sasaki by unanimous decision two years prior.
 Yamato won the rematch by unanimous decision, with scores of 30–28, 30–28 and 29–28.

 Yamato made his second title defense against the one-time K-1 Lightweight champion Kenta Hayashi at K-1 World GP 2023: K'Festa 6 on March 12, 2023.
 He won the fight by unanimous decision, with scores of 29–27, 29–28 and 30–27.
 Yamato scored the sole knockdown of the fight in the first round, as he was able to knock Hayashi down with a right cross.

+Yamato vacated the K-1 World GP Super Lightweight Championship on March 8, 2024.

+Departure from K-1

+Yamato faced the former Lumpinee Stadium super-featherweight champion Kaewkangwan Sithporkae at Suk Wanchai MuayThai Super Fight on June 30, 2024.
+He lost the fight by unanimous decision, with scores of 49–47, 49–47 and 49–46.

+Yamato faced The Star Petchkiatpetch at Rajadamnern World Series Japan on December 1, 2024.